A full year COVID-19-crisis with interrupted learning and two school closures: The effects on learning gains and inequality in primary education

 PO Box 616, 6200 MD Maastricht, the Netherlands.

-After more than one year of COVID-19-crisis and the school closures that followed, the concerns about learning loss and inequality are larger than ever.
-In this paper we use unique data to analyse how one full year of COVID-19-crisis in Dutch primary education has affected learning gains and inequalities.
-We use a large dataset that includes around 450 000 Dutch primary students from about 1600 schools, with standardized test scores for reading, spelling and math, as well as rich (social) background information on the students.
-The results show learning loss over a full year for all three domains, varying from 0.08 standard deviations for spelling to 0.14 for math and 0.17 standard deviations for reading.
-Furthermore, we find that learning losses are (much) larger for children with low parental socioeconomic status, for children from one-parent-household, and for children with many siblings.
-This implies that the already existing inequalities between students from different backgrounds has increased.
-These results are quite alarming and suggest that although distance learning may have prevented further damage, it could not compensate for classroom teaching.
+After more than a year of COVID-19 crisis and the school closures that followed all around the world, the concerns about lower learning growth and exacerbated inequalities are larger than ever.
+In this paper, we use unique data to analyse how one full year of COVID-19 crisis in Dutch primary education has affected learning growth and pre-existing inequalities.
+We draw on a dataset that includes around 330,000 Dutch primary school students from about 1,600 schools, with standardized test scores for reading, spelling and mathematics, as well as rich (family) background information of the students.
+The results show a lower learning growth over a full year for all three domains, varying from 0.06 standard deviations for spelling to 0.12 for maths and 0.17 standard deviations for reading.
+Furthermore, we find that the lower learning growth is (much) larger for vulnerable students with a low socioeconomic background.
+This implies that pre-existing inequalities between students from different backgrounds have increased.
+These results are quite alarming and suggest that distance learning could not compensate for classroom teaching, although it prevented some damage that would have occurred if students had not enjoyed any formal education at all.

 JEL-Classification – I20, I21, I24, I26, C90.